xervice/core/README.md

 }
 ```

-Then you can use that methods as a dependency in other object instantiations.
+Then you can use that methods as a dependency in other factory methods.
 This way you can access the functionality from other modules without direct usage of that classes.

 Client